-During 2020 Redkite successfully continued its partnership with a national supermarket group to raise awareness of the Company, increase fundraising income and bridge the gap in support to children, young people and their families.
-In 2020, Redkite supported nearly 2400 families and more than 3500 individuals.
-Whilst this was a decrease of 6% from 2019, it reflects the transition to focusing on the 0-18-year age group (rather than 0-25 years), with a 3% increase in families supported with a child under 18.
-Redkite also continued its investment in its fundraising strategy, focusing on individual donors and digital initiatives during 2020.
+During 2021 Redkite successfully continued its partnership with a national supermarket group to raise awareness of the Company, increase fundraising income and bridge the gap in support to children, young people and their families.

+In 2021 Redkite supported over 1900 families and 2600 individuals, both consistent with the number of 0-18-year-old children and their families supported in 2020.
+This is a strong result considering that 2020 figures include 15-18-year olds who had received support from Redkite's Education and Career Support Service, which has since ceased, and the challenges posed by the Coronavirus pandemic (VOVID-19) in 2021.
+Redkite also continued its investment in its fundraising strategy, focusing on individual donors and digital initiatives during 2021.

-The consequences of the Coronavirus (COVID-19) pandemic are continuing to be felt around the world, and its impact on Redkite has been reflected in its results for the current year, with reduced corporate support and fundraising events revenue and the receipt of Government support through JobKeeper.
+The consequences of the COVID-19 are continuing to be felt around the world, and its impact on Redkite has been reflected in its results for the current year, with reduced corporate and trust and foundation support, reduced fundraising events' revenue and the receipt of Government COVID-19 financial support through JobKeeper and JobSaver.